sh-haruta/rwsg-prv/README.md

 ![overview](./overall_rwg.png)

-This paper is submitted to ARR 2024 Feb.
+This paper is submitted to AAAI 2025 Aug.
 Please see the details in the paper.

 ## Requirement